-Killer feature - Security Heartbeat
+Killer Feature – Security Heartbeat

-- Active identification of the threat’s origin
+- Active identification of the source of the threat

 New XG Hardware

-data sheet: Sophos XG Appliances
+Datasheet: Sophos XG Appliances

-How does Security Heartbeat work
+How does the Security Heartbeat work

 Christian Christiansen, Vice President of Security Products at market researcher IDC